orbeon/orbeon-forms-doc/form-runner/advanced/workflows.md

 Many applications of forms require some kind of workflow.
 The typical example is that of an expense report:

 - the employee submits the expense report
-- a manager reviews the expense report and approves or reje ct it
+- a manager reviews the expense report and approves or reject it

 In this kind of scenarios, there are several users involved, with different access rights to different parts of the form.